Deepshift/DeepCreamPy/README.md

 ## To do
 - Resolve all Tensorflow compatibility problems
 - Finish the user interface
-- Add support for black and white images
 - Add error log

 Follow me on Twitter [@deeppomf](https://twitter.com/deeppomf) (NSFW Tweets) for project updates.